Skip to content

 }'### | .append echo.register

-The run closure must accept exactly one positional argument which is the incoming frame.
+The run closure must accept exactly two positional arguments: the incoming frame and the current state value.

 The registration script is stored in CAS and evaluated to obtain the actor’s configuration.